wu-sheng/me/README.md

 ### Experiences

 - 2018
+  - Give speech @ servicemesher.com meetup about "Observability and Istio telemetry".
+(Oct.)
+  - Release SkyWalking 6.0.0.
+SkyWalking becomes an observability platform, which accepts telemetry from Istio and supports language agents in Java, .Net and NodeJS.
+  - Assist ShardingShpere join Apache Incubator.
+Take responsibilites as PPMC and committer.
+  - Give sppech @ Kaiyuanshe COSCon 2018 about "SkyWalking From personal project to global".
+(Oct.)
   - Give speech @ GOPS 2018 Shanghai about "Tracing in Zipkin, Analysis in SkyWalking".
 (Sep.
 15th)
   - Join Zipkin org.
 Help Zipkin to join Apache Incubator.
   - Host Apache SkyWalking & Zipkin Meetup.